napari/napari/docs/tutorials/fundamentals/getting_started.md

 ### Python script usage

-To launch napari from a python script, inside your script you should import `napari`, then create a {class}`Viewer<napari.Viewer>` and {class}`Image<napari.layers.Image>` layer by adding some image data.
+To launch napari from a python script, inside your script you can import `napari`, then create a {class}`Viewer<napari.Viewer>` and {class}`Image<napari.layers.Image>` layer by adding some image data, using {func}`imshow<napari.imshow>`.
+The {class}`Viewer<napari.Viewer>` is representative of the napari viewer GUI you launch and stores all the data you add to napari.
+The {class}`Image<napari.layers.Image>` will store information about the image data you added.

-For example, to add an image and some points inside your script you should include:
+For example, to add an image and print the shape of the image layer data, you can use:

 ```python
 # import sample data